Undergraduate Course Descriptions

 The course numbers 398, 498, and 598 shall be used to describe transfer courses taken as part of a Kettering University International Studies Program.

-The course numbers 499 and 599 shall be used to describe an independent study course.
+The course numbers 399, 499, and 599 describe an independent study course.
 Independent study is student-directed exploration with faculty guidance at an advanced level.
 This course may be repeated for credit when the course is run with different content.

 Sample Course Description